Qovery-Templates/strapi/README.md

       ```bash
       npm i mysql
       ```
-6. Push the changes on your remote branch
+6. Push all the changes on your remote branch
 7. Wait for Qovery to deploy your app 8)